scottbez1/splitflap/README.md

 For small displays (up to 3 modules), you can skip the custom controller boards and use off-the-shelf ULN2003A driver modules plugged into an Arduino Uno.
-This is [partially documented in the wiki](https://github.com/scottbez1/splitflap/wiki/Electronics#basic-prototyping-alternative-electronics-approach) but may require some additional tinkering to get it to work. _Help wanted: if you'd like to help improve these instructions, please reach out in the Slack group, thanks!_
+This is [partially documented in the wiki](https://github.com/scottbez1/splitflap/wiki/Electronics#basic-prototyping-alternative-electronics-approach) but may require some additional tinkering to get it to work. _Help wanted: if you'd like to help improve these instructions, please reach out in the Discord server, thanks!_

 The Chainlink electronics system is the current recommended design, which allows for larger-scale displays by chaining more modules together and uses a more powerful microcontroller (ESP32) compared to the older "Classic" controller.
 It also adds